 Since the online option is the fastest, most convenient, and perhaps most reliable way to put your mail on hold, I'll take you through the quick and easy steps.

-No you are not looking at the USPS website now, but thanks for visiting my VacationCounts blog and supporting my effort to help people take the best time off work and life.
+No you are not looking at the USPS website now, but thanks for visiting VacationCounts.com and supporting our effort to help people take more time off work for family and travel.
 Here is the link to the USPS Hold Mail page which opens in a new browser window.
 You'll be following the step-by-step instructions which I'll help you with, so keep both browser tabs open so you can refer back.

-You will need to accurately enter your home mailing address so the postal database can look you up and verify that it can put in a request to your local post office to hold your mail.
+You will need to accurately enter your home mailing address.
+The postal database will try to look you up and verify that you can put in a request to your local post office to hold your mail for up to 30 days.
 Enter your name and official home address in the "What's your address" box.
 Your phone number and email address are also required fields and of course your zip code is critical.

 When your are done click the "Check Availability" button to submit the information to the server.
 If your address is correct the form will let you move onto the next step.
 Otherwise you'll be prompted to verify your entry is valid to fix any mistakes and try again.